 The skimming pricing strategy is the one that brands pull off when they are introducing new products to the competitor-free market.
 Being the first one to offer a particular type of product to a market with no competitors certainly comes with benefits.

 A cost-plus pricing strategy consists of calculating the costs of the products and adding a markup, an additional $$$ to the price, so a company can cover all its costs.
 We would advise you to consider this strategy only when you have significant production or shipping costs.

 All of the previously mentioned strategies are a good starting point.
 But, since you are planning on building an e-commerce shop, static pricing strategies aren’t going to cut it.
 You need to maximally adapt to your customers’ needs while keeping an eye on your possibilities.

-That all being said, did you know that Amazon changes its prices over 2 million times a day?
+That all being said, did you know that Amazon changes its prices every 10 minutes?
 There’s a good reason for that!
 If you want to be just as competitive as the other brands that already made a name for themselves, it’s time you start thinking about price changes and dynamic pricing strategies.

 Here are some pricing strategies to think about:

 Market segmentation pricing is a strategy in which you offer the same products to different consumers with different prices.